Part two in our series- because Craps is a complicated game. But once you get it, you get all the bets, odds, and payouts that come with it

 So the last time we spoke, we walked you through some basic terminology and crap rules.
 In this edition, we talk about the best part- the table and the bets you’ll surely soon be making.

 Any craps table you join will have a layout similar to the one shown below.
-Many casinos pay different odds, have varying minimum bets, and some interesting (albeit always terrible) auxiliary bets.
+Many online casinos pay different odds, have varying minimum bets, and some interesting (albeit always terrible) auxiliary bets.
 While there are slight deviations to this layout and the payouts, they’re usually not stark enough to cause any rift in understanding once you learn the basics and the bets associated with them.

 The pass line is the most basic bet you can make on a craps table.
 Placing a bet on this line means that you are betting on the shooter’s success and against the house.
 You may only place a pass line bet during the come-out roll.